schilkp/Fets_and_Crosses/README.md

 - Shiny LEDs

 ## Release & Schematic viewing
-See Github releases for all production files, schematics, etc...
+See [Github releases](https://wwww.github.com/TheSchilk/Fets_and_Crosses/releases/) for all production files, schematics, etc...

 I included a Schematic pdf for archiving purposes, but that is probably the wrong way to learn about this project.
 Because the different gates and sub-circuits are each used many times throughout the design, the pdf is almost 400 pages long.

-It is much  easier to open up the KiCad project itself, which allows for a much more natural navigation of the hierachical schematic.
+It is much  easier to open up the KiCad project itself, which allows for better navigation of the hierachical schematic.

 See [here](https://kicad-pcb.org/download/) for the download.